 Machado: Why did you decide to work in this setting?

 Murria: I’ve always been passionate about access to care.
 The reason I got into dentistry is to help people.
-Naturally, as I began to network and explored options outside of clinical hygiene, it seemed as though everything fell into place.
+Naturally, as I began to network and explore options outside of clinical hygiene, it seemed as though everything fell into place.
 It feels good to take what I know and use it to help others.

 Machado: What are some things you would like others to know about hygienists in this specific work setting?

 Murria: The work I’m doing is so gratifying.
 Helping others to reach career heights and encouraging them to follow their heart comes naturally, but it does take a lot of personal time.
-You must be invested in helping others as well as create a balance between work and life.
+You must be invested in helping others as well as creating a balance between work and life.

-Murria: This role is different because it is self-guided, yet very similar to clinical hygiene, because the work is autonomous.
+Murria: This role is different because it is self-guided, yet very similar to clinical hygiene because the work is autonomous.
 The commute to work consists of a car, a plane, and a cab.
-I’m working agency directors behind the scenes and meeting eager volunteers or program attendees looking to gain an enlightened experience.
+I’m working with agency directors behind the scenes and meeting eager volunteers or program attendees looking to gain an enlightened experience.
 It’s a ton of fun, always a new experience, and I feel so blessed.

 Machado: Are there any specific requirements that are needed to work in this specific setting?